Azure/fta-architecturalreview/articles/introduction.md

 > ### Stakeholders
 > Who else is involved, what are their needs?
 > * Are there other (internal or external) customers involved with an SLA too?
 > * Who designed the solution originally?
-In-house design, third party?
+In-house design, third party (partner / consulting organisation, or off the shelf product)?
 > * What is your team’s level of experience with the solutions in the proposed / running architecture?

 ## Do the Review